-Upon a termination of employment without cause or a resignation for good reason other than in connection with a change in control, executive officers would receive the following severance benefits: (i) a payment equal to their base salary in effect at the time of termination, plus their target bonus opportunity for the fiscal year of termination, multiplied by one (1) (or by 1.5 in the case of Mr. Sondey) and (ii) their pro-rated target bonus opportunity for the fiscal year of termination coverage paid by the Company for 18 months (or, if earlier, until the date on which they become eligible for coverage under another employer-provided plan).
+Upon a termination of employment without cause or a resignation for good reason other than in connection with a change in control, executive officers would receive the following severance benefits: (i) a payment equal to their base salary in effect at the time of termination, plus their target bonus opportunity for the fiscal year of termination, multiplied by one (1) (or by 1.5 in the case of Mr. Sondey) and (ii) their pro-rated target bonus opportunity for the fiscal year of termination.
+Executive officers are also entitled to COBRA continuation coverage paid by the Company for 18 months (or, if earlier, until the date on which they become eligible for coverage under another employer-provided plan).

 The Executive Severance Plan contains a "double trigger" requirement for the payment of severance benefits in connection with a change in control of the Company (as defined in the Executive Severance Plan).
-Upon a termination of employment without cause or a resignation for good reason during a "change in control protection period," as defined in the Executive Severance Plan, executive officers would receive the following severance benefits: (i) a payment equal to their base salary in effect at the time of termination, plus their target bonus opportunity for the fiscal year of termination, multiplied by 1.5 (or by 2 in the case of Mr. Sondey) and (ii) their full target bonus opportunity for the fiscal year of termination coverage paid by the Company for 18 months (or, if earlier, until the date on which they become eligible for coverage under another employer-provided plan).
+Upon a termination of employment without cause or a resignation for good reason during a "change in control protection period," as defined in the Executive Severance Plan, executive officers would receive the following severance benefits: (i) a payment equal to their base salary in effect at the time of termination, plus their target bonus opportunity for the fiscal year of termination, multiplied by 1.5 (or by 2 in the case of Mr. Sondey) and (ii) their full target bonus opportunity for the fiscal year of termination.
+Executive officers are also entitled to COBRA continuation coverage paid by the Company for 18 months (or, if earlier, until the date on which they become eligible for coverage under another employer-provided plan).
 We completed the Merger on September 28, 2023.
 The completion of the Merger constituted a "change in control" under the Executive Severance Plan and, accordingly, a "change in control protection period" will be in effect with respect to the Merger until September 28, 2025.